Strensall Common: History

 Strensall Common is an area of heathland some 6 mi north of York and just to the east of the village of Strensall in the City of York, England.
-The Strensall Common Act of 1884 allowed the War Department to compulsory purchase 1,080 acre of land to the east of the main road at Strensall covering a large portion of what is Strensall Common.
+The Strensall Common Act 1884 (47 & 48 Vict. c. ccix) allowed the War Department to compulsory purchase 1,080 acre of land to the east of the main road at Strensall covering a large portion of what is Strensall Common.
 The camp had been used since 1876 and had trained more than 8,000 soldiers a year, but they were billeted in tents.
 A newspaper report of 1883 noted that the 3rd Battalion of the West Yorkshire Regiment had been on training there and found the land "unhealthy" and had a distinct lack of drinking water.
 In the eventuality more than 1,900 acre was used to build the camp (Queen Elizabeth Barracks) and the ranges, with the surrounding common being drained to provide the land for the military.
 The common was wracked by wildfires in 1891, with a large section blackened.

 The military barracks were renamed after Queen Elizabeth II in the 1950s after her coronation.
-Villagers still had the right to use and graze on the common land but under an 1885 Acct the government bought out 52 families at £200 each.
+Villagers still had the right to use and graze on the common land but under an 1885 act the government bought out 52 families at £200 each.
 Access to the common using a local by-law is still permitted when the military ranges are not in use.